Trench (album): Release and promotion

 On September 14, 2018, Twenty One Pilots announced on Twitter that they would be releasing a yellow colored vinyl LP exclusive to their online store.
 They also announced that they would be releasing 15,000 copies of the LP in olive green through Indie Retail and 8,000 copies of the LP in olive green and yellow on the Urban Outfitters website.
 It was announced that the band would appear in various record stores across the United Kingdom during the European leg of the Bandito Tour.

 On October 2, 2018, several copies of the album were accidentally sold in a record store in Australia and the record was subsequently illegally leaked.
 Josh Dun hosted a livestream on Instagram with Tyler Joseph the following day to promote the album and addressed this leak.
-The album was released at midnight two days later, accompanied by a new music video for "My Blood".
+The album was released at midnight two days later, accompanied by a music video for "My Blood".
 The album was also the first release of the newly revived Elektra Music Group.
-The band uploaded a spoof poster of the 2018 musical "A Star Is Born" on their Twitter account, replacing Bradley Cooper and Lady Gaga with themselves in a bid to defeat the soundtrack album in terms of sales.
-In December 2018, the band partnered with music streaming service Spotify to create an immersive video experience exploring the world of "Trench" which also revealed the meaning of the five symbols featured on the album cover underneath the track listing.
+The band uploaded a spoof poster of the 2018 film A Star Is Born on their Twitter account, replacing Bradley Cooper and Lady Gaga with themselves in a bid to defeat the film's soundtrack album in terms of sales.
+In December 2018, the band partnered with music streaming service Spotify to create an immersive video experience exploring the world of "Trench", which also revealed the meaning of the five symbols featured on the album cover underneath the track listing.

-On June 21, the duo launched their Løcatiøn Sessiøns series, which features live renditions of tracks from Trench.
+On June 21, 2019, the duo launched their Location Sessions series, which features live renditions of tracks from Trench.
 The first track to be released was an acoustic version of "Chlorine", named "Chlorine (19.4326° N, 99.1332° W)", with the coordinates following the song title pointing to a square in Mexico City.
 A reworked live performance of "Cut My Lip" was released on July 11 as the second song shared from the series.

 Ahead of the album's release, the band was featured on the cover of Rock Sound magazine's September issue, Alternative Press magazine's September issue, and Kerrang! magazine's October issue, all containing an interview with the band and exclusive photographs.
 Following the album's release, Caryn Ganz, writing for The New York Times, interviewed Joseph and Dun about the band's history and the album's creation.